go-gitea/gitea/web_src/js/modules/fomantic/aria.md

 This document is used as aria/accessibility(a11y) reference for future developers.

 There are a lot of a11y problems in the Fomantic UI library.
-Some code in GItea's own "js/modules/fomaintic/*.js" files is used as a workaround to make the UI more accessible.
+Some code in Gitea's own "js/modules/fomaintic/*.js" files is used as a workaround to make the UI more accessible.

 The aria-related code is designed to avoid touching the official Fomantic UI library,